 Historical artifacts include Alcatraz prison, Civil War era buildings, military fortification relics, the oldest lighthouse on the West Coast, and reminders of the Native American occupation of Alcatraz.

-As the promotional literature says, "Visit San Francisco's inescapable Attraction - Alcatraz," - I'll just add: Island of Intrigue!
+As the promotional literature says, "Visit San Francisco's inescapable Attraction - Alcatraz," - we would add: Island of Intrigue!

-For more of San Francicso's famous attractions, follow the links in the Right-hand Column of this page.
+For more of San Francisco's famous attractions, follow the links in the right-hand column.

 Please continue your exploration of what Northern California has to offer by using the Nav Bars in the left and right columns, by using the links at the bottom of the page, or by using the customized search box below to find the specific topic that interests you.

 Like what you're finding here at Discover Northern California?
 Then please share with the Social Network of your choice (see the floating Share Buttons on the right side and at the bottom of the page).

 For more pictures of Northern California and other great stuff, check out our Facebook page, www.DiscoverNorthernCalifornia.com.
 Become a fan, write on our Wall, contribute to the Discussion Board, post a Review -- join in the fun!

 And thanks for coming!